NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting)

 \subsection{Generative and Conditional Models}

-Inspired by the development in generative 2D computer vision, the generative NeRF models generate 3D geometry conditioned on texts, images, or latent codes.
-This conditioning also allow for a degree of scene editing.
-These models can be broadly classified into Generative Adversarial Network-based methods and Diffusion methods.
-These Generative NeRF models typically make use of 2D generative models to create the images of the 'scene' which are then used to train the NeRF model.
-A key challenge include the control of pose in conjunction with keeping the subject invariant.
-Additionally, methods conditioned on latent codes for scene editing using generative latent optimization can also be found in this section, however, models which are conditioned on latent codes but which do not focus on scene editing are not classified into this section.
+Inspired by advances in generative 2D computer vision, generative NeRF models produce 3D geometry conditioned on text, images, or latent codes.
+This conditioning enables some degree of scene editing.
+These models fall broadly into two categories: Generative Adversarial Network-based methods and Diffusion-based methods.
+Typically, they leverage 2D generative models to create images of the ‘scene,’ which are then used to train the NeRF model.
+A major challenge before Gaussian Splatting was generating 2D images conditioned on camera pose in a way that maintained 3D consistency.
+Another persistent issue is the multi-face Janus problem, where generative NeRFs create avatars with multiple faces around the head.
+This Janus problem remains an active research area even after Gaussian Splatting’s introduction.

+Compared to later 2D image generation models based on diffusion and flow-matching, the early GAN-based image generation from the early NeRF era was conditioned on latent code and could not be easily controlled with text and image-based conditioning.
+Without text and image-based conditioning, latent codes were also used to control aspects of scene editing.

-In \textbf{NeRF-VAE} \cite{2021VaeNerf} (January 2021), Kosiorek et al. proposed a generative NeRF model which generalized well to out-of-distribution scenes, and removed the need to train on each scene from scratch.
-The NeRF renderer in NeRF-VAE was conditioned on latent code which was trained using Iterative Amortized Inference \cite{2018iai}\cite{2018iai2} and a ResNet \cite{resnet} based encoder.
+In \textbf{NeRF-VAE} (January 2021) \cite{2021VaeNerf}, Kosiorek et al. proposed a generative NeRF model that generalized well to out-of-distribution scenes and removed the need to train on each scene from scratch.
+The NeRF renderer in NeRF-VAE was conditioned on latent code, which was trained using Iterative Amortized Inference \cite{2018iai}\cite{2018iai2} and a ResNet \cite{resnet} encoder.
 The authors also introduced an attention-based scene function (as opposed to the typical MLP).
-NeRF-VAE consistently outperformed the baseline NeRF with low number (5-20) of scene views, but due to lower scene expressivity, was outperformed by baseline NeRF when large number of views were available (100+).
+NeRF-VAE consistently outperformed the baseline NeRF with a low number (5-20) of scene views, but due to lower scene expressivity, it was outperformed by baseline NeRF when a large number of views were available (100+).